hellosign/hellosign-openapi/sdks/python/docs/TemplateResponseDocumentStaticFieldBase.md

 # TemplateResponseDocumentStaticFieldBase

-An array describing static overlay fields. **Note** only available for certain subscriptions.
+An array describing static overlay fields. **NOTE:** Only available for certain subscriptions.

 ## Properties